Manthilo/shadowmeadows/README.md

 Reporting:
 ---------------
+*  The Reports are generated using the Extent Report Library
 *  The framework produce ShadowMeadowsTest.html report.
 It resides in the same project untitled folder.
 This reports gives the link to all the different component of the TestNG reports like Groups & Reporter Output.
 On clicking these will display detailed descriptions of execution.
 * To open the report you Right Click on the ShadowMeadowsTest.html and Click open with explorer or broswer